317: No Such Thing As Panic Buying Frankincense

 You know, it's not like a great Dane in a sock.

-He was asked if he had any advice on how to win the lottery, which is a great question for a journalist to ask.
+He was asked if he had any advice on how to win the lottery, which is a great question for journalists to ask.

-Because unless your favorite numbers are numbers that no one else likes, which is pretty unlikely, statistically, you're more likely to like the number seven or the number three or whatever.
+Because unless your favourite numbers are numbers that no one else likes, which is pretty unlikely, statistically, you're more likely to like the number seven or the number three or whatever.
+Yeah.

 Yeah, because then you get more.